pydev-guide/pydev-guide.github.io/docs/demo.md

 ## Admonitions

+!!! note
+    This is a note

 !!! tip
     This is a tip

+!!! bug
+    This is a bug

-!!! note
+!!! quote
-    This is a note
+    This is a quote

+!!! example

+    ```python title="some_file.py"
+    from my_package import my_function
+    ```

+!!! abstract
+    This is an abstract

 !!! warning
     This is a warning